Your guide to hyperpigmentation/ melasma treatment: the process, the patience and the results

 We already know that pigmentation forms at the base of the epidermis.
 Once melanin is produced, it gradually rises to the skin's surface—and that’s where the visible dark spots appear.

-To effectively treat pigmentation, we need a dual approach: targeted in-clinic treatments combined with high-performance skincare products.
-This combination not only accelerates the movement of pigment to the surface (where it can be removed more easily), but also helps fade existing dark spots and prevent new ones from forming.
+To effectively treat pigmentation, we need a dual approach: targeted in-clinic treatments to help repair the processes, combined with high-performance skincare products.
+This combination not only help control the production of melanin, but also helps fade existing dark spots and prevent new ones from forming.

 Popular treatments include: